Ascending Passage .com HOME PAGE.

 of prey.
 But the restored apricot-colored pillars are not afraid of

-woman, almost it seems to me; and still less afraid are the white
+woman.
+Still less afraid are the white

 pillars, and the brilliant paintings that decorate the walls within.